 Rather than going down to your nearest garden centre and picking up a flimsy wooden shed, let me explain how a shepherd’s hut will make the perfect garden office for you.

-Why your next garden office should be a shepherd’s hut one
+Why you should choose a shepherd’s hut garden office

 Back in the day, a shepherd’s hut was a small, moveable wooden structure that were designed to be towed around by farmers and kept in a field for shelter.
 If you’re interested, here’s a blog on the traditional use of a shepherd’s hut.